 ONC first asserts that the Division has not demonstrated reasonable assurance that construction and operation of the Project will comply with Alaska's water quality standards for mercury.
-This assertion is based largely on statements pulled from the additional evidence to rebut the Division's finding of reasonable assurance, that it is "all but certain there will be violations of the water quality standard for mercury."
-156 by not offering any new data or studies to contradict the FEIS.
+This assertion is based largely on statements pulled from the FEIS.
+Specifically, ONC's pulls figures from past water studies and concludes, without additional evidence to rebut the Division's finding of reasonable assurance, that it is "all but certain there will be violations of the water quality standard for mercury."
+156 Furthermore, ONC argues that the Division has failed to establish reasonable assurance by not offering any new data or studies to contradict the FEIS.